digitnxt/DIGIT30/README.md

-# DIGIT30
+# DIGIT 3.0

-DIGIT30 is a microservices-based platform built with Go, Gin, and several modern tools to demonstrate a scalable, observable, and well-orchestrated distributed system.
+DIGIT 3.0 is a microservices-based platform built with Go, Gin, and several modern tools to demonstrate a scalable, observable, and well-orchestrated distributed system.
 It leverages Docker Compose for deployment, enabling rapid development, testing, and production readiness.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)